 All felony cases are ultimately prosecuted in the Superior Courts; which include Erie County Court, State Supreme Court and several specialty courts.
 Over 2,000 cases are reviewed annually for felony level prosecution (some result in the grand jury issuing a No True Bill, while many others are returned to the local court for prosecution as a misdemeanor level offense).
 Ultimately, approximately 1,700 felony cases are prosecuted annually in the Superior Courts of Erie County, the vast majority of which result in a conviction.

-Because of the caseload, the Felony Trials Bureau is led by three Assistant District Attorneys, Chief Mara C. McCabe, Chief Lynette M. Reda and Chief John P. Feroleto.
+Because of the caseload, the Felony Trials Bureau is led by three Assistant District Attorneys, Chief Lynette M. Reda, Chief John P. Feroleto, and Chief Justin T. Wallens.